 Goplus® MIG 130 Welder Flux Core Wire Automatic Feed Welding Machine w/ Free Mask

-For under $100, the MIG 130 from Goplus is a great bargain.
+At this price, the MIG 130 from Goplus is a great bargain.
 It doesn’t have super-fine controls over your current and voltage, but there’s a total of four different settings you can go through and you can easily control the speed that the wire is fed through the “torch.”

 It’s great for around the house and small welding projects, although the wire can be a bit hard to feed through it at times.
 It comes highly recommended for someone just starting out as a way to get into welding without a high entry cost.
 The kit also comes with a brush/tap hammer and a hand-held mask so you’ll be good to go right out of the box.

 Forney 309 140-Amp MIG / Flux Core Welder, 120-Volt